 - experience at sea, such as pleasure boating or volunteering for the coastguard.

 Deckhands need to have good hand-eye co-ordination, a good level of fitness and must be strong.
-Those serving the public must have a neat and tidy appearance.

 Find out more about training

 - (04) 473 0111 - email@example.com - www.maritimenz.govt.nz